Lewis Neilson

-Lewis Neilson (born 15 May 2003) is a Scottish professional footballer who plays for for Scottish Premiership club Falkirk, on loan from fellow Scottish Premiership club Heart of Midlothian F.C. primarily as a centre back or defensive midfielder.
+Lewis Neilson (born 15 May 2003) is a Scottish professional footballer who plays for club Falkirk, primarily as a centre back or defensive midfielder.

-Neilson has previously played for Dundee United, as well as on loan for Falkirk, Partick Thistle and St Johnstone.
+Neilson has previously played for Dundee United and Heart of Midlothian, as well as on loan for Falkirk, Partick Thistle and St Johnstone.

 Club career

 Dundee United

 Neilson joined Dundee United at the age of 10 and signed his first professional contract with the club in the summer of 2019, before extending the contract until 2022 the following March.
 After graduating from the club's academy, he made his professional debut in a 1–1 draw against St Johnstone on the opening day of the 2020–21 Scottish Premiership season.
 Neilson was loaned to Falkirk in March 2021.

 Following his return from loan, Neilson sustained an ankle injury, for which he required surgery.
 He did not appear in the United first team again until December 2021 when he started against Hibernian.
 Neilson departed United in June 2022 after turning down a new contract offer.